-Lectures by and workshops with experts from the fields of art, urban planning and landscape architecture were an important component of this project.
+Lectures by and workshops with experts from the fields of art, urban planning, and landscape architecture are a significant component of the project.

 This project has resulted in two publications, both of which seek unusual perspectives and approaches in familiar territory: Auf Abwegen (Off Track) and Exklusiv Europabrücke: Auf Umwegen durch Zürich-Altstetten (Europabrücke Exclusive: Detours through Zurich-Altstetten).